gfzhangfei/hello-world/README.md

 Hi humans !

-Hubot here , I like Node,js and Coffeescript (that's what IM made of ).
+Hubot here , I like Node,js and Coffeescript (that's what I'm made of ).
-Ive had tacos on the moon and finf them far superior to Earth tacos.
+Ive had tacos on the moon and find them far superior to Earth tacos.